Implementation of the Initiative for Cost Reduction Potential in Offshore Wind Energy (UKOW)

 Project goals and priorities

-In close cooperation with the industry, topics are to be identified where simplification of regulations, guidelines or standards seems possible in the short to medium term and promises significant cost reduction potential.
-The regulatory framework for the identified topics is then to be compared with those in other European countries.
-Subsequently, an adaptation or simplification of relevant regulations, directives or standards is pursued together with companies and the authorities in charge.
-In this respect, account must be taken of the extent to which existing national laws allow such measures to be implemented.
+In close cooperation with the industry, topics were identified where simplification of regulations, guidelines or standards seems possible in the short to medium term and promised significant cost reduction potential.
+The regulatory framework for the identified topics was then compared with those in other European countries.
+Subsequently, an adaptation or simplification of relevant regulations, directives or standards was pursued together with companies and the authorities in charge.
+In this respect, account had to be taken of the extent to which existing national laws allow such measures to be implemented.
 The licensing procedure and the regulatory framework for the operation of offshore wind farms are relatively complex in Germany and changing regulations, guidelines and standards is often time-consuming.
-The implemented measures and the associated effects should be monitored on an ongoing basis.

-DONG Energy Wind Power Germany GmbH, Trianel Windkraftwerk Borkum GmbH & Co.
-KG, EWE Erneuerbare Energien GmbH, RWE Innogy GmbH, E.ON Climate&Renewables GmbH, IBERDROLA Renovables Deutschland GmbH, Vattenfall Europe Windkraft GmbH, Global Tech I Offshore Wind GmbH, Wind MW GmbH, EnBW Energie Baden-Württemberg AG • wpd offshore solutions GmbH • Northland Power Inc.
+Ørsted Wind Power Germany GmbH • Trianel Windkraftwerk Borkum GmbH & Co.
+KG • EWE Erneuerbare Energien GmbH • RWE Innogy GmbH • E.ON Climate&Renewables GmbH • IBERDROLA Renovables Deutschland GmbH • Vattenfall Europe Windkraft GmbH • Global Tech I Offshore Wind GmbH • Wind MW GmbH • EnBW Energie Baden-Württemberg AG • wpd offshore solutions GmbH • Northland Power Inc.

 Project period and funding

 December 2015 – November 2018.
-The project is supported by the German Federal Ministry of Economic Affairs and Energy.
+The project was supported by the German Federal Ministry of Economic Affairs and Energy.

 Dr. Dennis Kruse (firstname.lastname@example.org)